Biogen-Inc/tidyCDISC/README.md

 Started](https://Biogen-Inc.github.io/tidyCDISC/articles/tidyCDISC.html)”
 guide to follow an example use case with the app.
-However, to optimize one’s use of `tidyCDISC`, we highly recommend reading the following articles that take a deeper look into the topics presented in the ‘get started’ tutorial:
+However, to optimize one’s use of `tidyCDISC`, we highly recommend reading the following articles that take a deeper look into the topics presented in the “Get Started” tutorial:

 -   [00 Data
     Upload](https://Biogen-Inc.github.io/tidyCDISC/articles/x00_Data_Upload.html)